ovh/cds/docs/content/about/matrix.md

 Note that CDS's default behavior is to launch the whole workflow on every git commit.
 This behavior can be altered using "run conditions".

-#### Native Github / Bitbucket Server / Gitlab / Gerrit integration
+#### Native GitHub / Bitbucket Server / GitLab / Gerrit integration

 2-way integration with most popular git-based products.

 1. Ability to get notified and start a build when a change is pushed .
 2. Ability to notify the git-based tool of the success/failure of the build.

-CDS natively supports Github, Gitlab, Bitbucket Server and Gerrit.
+CDS natively supports GitHub, GitLab, Bitbucket Server and Gerrit.
 The link between your repo git and CDS is via a CDS application: 1 Git repository == a CDS application.
 Through this integration, CDS will push build status of your commits : Building, Success or Failed.